 Subsidies and tax benefits

 In the Netherlands, there are numerous agricultural areas and nature reserves which are valuable for nature and landscape.
 The provincial governments want to protect and continue developing the natural values in these areas.
 Farmers who manage their agricultural land in a nature-friendly way may be eligible for a subsidy.
-This is arranged via the Nature and Landscape Subsidy [Subsidie Natuur en Landschap] (SNL).
+This is arranged via the Nature and Landscape grant scheme (SNL).

-Land like heath, dunes and salt marshes do not count as agricultural land which is eligible for a subsidy.
-This land is often used for grazing.
-If you use this land to graze sheep or female beef cattle, you can apply for the grazing animal premium.
+Land like heath, dunes and salt marshes do not count as agricultural land which qualifies for a subsidy.
+Nevertheless, this land is often used for grazing.
+In that case farmers can apply for the grazing animal premium.

 The Nature Network consists of magnificent nature reserves.
 The vast majority of these are easily accessible.
 Some areas contain 'rambling areas' which are freely accessible, including outside the established paths.
 The regulations governing the nature reserves differ per area.
 For example, there are rules about the times you are allowed to be in the area.
 Often this is from sunrise to sunset.
 Other rules relate to keeping dogs on a leash and using motorbikes/bicycles.
 The rules can be found on signs at the entrance to the area.
-In the case of many nature reserves a ban applies on flying drones.
+Many nature reserves have implemented a ban on flying drones.
 You can view these areas on the Atlas map of the Drone no-fly zones.